IOTechSystems/xrt-examples/Servers/opc-ua/federated/README.md

     When the Security pop up come up just click 'SAVE AND CONNECT' as for this example no security is set.

-    You should be able to see the nodeset model loaded in under:
+You should be able to see the model data defined by `opc-ua/deployment/models/Sunspec_Model805.json` loaded in under:

     Objects -> Model805